Update 1st February 2021

 Training costs and fees: to the host organisation

 Accommodation: During the study visit.
 It does not cover any expenses incurred prior to the visit commencing or at the end of the visit.
 (E.g. staying in a hotel before departure or being collected from a designated collection point.)

 The NET programme visits some of the most beautiful and rural areas of Europe.
 Please be aware that there may be shared accommodation, usually twin room, during the visits.

 Food: The Grant covers the main meals, or equivalent packed lunches etc., for the group throughout the study visit.
 This will vary from country to country but the basics will always be covered.

 Travel: Travel during the study visit is covered by the grant.
 It does not include any travel expenses incurred by the participant prior to being collected from the meeting point or at the end of the study visit after leaving the rest of the group.
 If a participant wants to pursue activities outwith the group, in their free time, then they must pay for any travel expenses incurred themselves.

 There is a small grant available to cover exceptional costs for those traveling from the Islands

-These opportunities are open to ‘Adult Education Staff’ – that is – those who have a role in disseminating information, skills or informal training to colleagues, staff, in their own or other organisations or to the public.
+These opportunities are open to ‘Adult Education Staff’ of participating consortium members – that is – those who have a role in disseminating information, skills or informal training to colleagues, staff, in their own or other organisations or to the public.